Ada-Developers-Academy/core-unit-2/api-1-setup-read/intro-to-hello-books.md

 1. Rename this project folder to `ada-hello-books-api` to make it clear it's the Ada maintained version.
 1. When beginning a lesson, checkout the corresponding starting branch for that lesson.
 1. Code along with the lesson **as much or as little as best supports your learning**.
 You may find it's best to watch all the videos without coding along.
 Alternatively, you may prefer to implement every new feature along with the reading and videos.
-    * Do not make commits -- *This is likely the only time we'll ever suggest not making commits*
+1. When finishing the lesson,
+   - you may `add` and `commit` your changes before checking out the next branch
-1. When starting the lesson, remove any changes you've made using `git stash`. `git stash` resets files to the previous commit point.
-By not leaving any of your own changes, it makes it possible to checkout the next lesson's branch without introduing conflicts.
+   - alternatively, you may remove any changes you've made using `git stash`
+      - `git stash` resets files to the previous commit point.

 <!-- available callout types: info, success, warning, danger, secondary, star  -->
 ### !callout-info